limentum/limentum.github.io/_vestige/interlude-the-party.md

 Of course.
 If I had to lie to my parents, why would I expect anything different from anyone else?

 "Okay, uhh... maybe we can make that lie... not a lie?"
-I said, sounding weirder than I’d like.
+I said, sounding weirder than I’d hoped.

 Tyler looked at me, confused for a moment, eyes widening as he realised what I meant, "I can’t let you do that, I’ve already forced you through too much shit tonight."